-Course-based research projects that involve data collection from human participants need to be reviewed by the Department’s Research Ethics Board.
+Course-based research projects that involve data collection from human participants must be reviewed by the Department’s Research Ethics Board.
 Contact the Chair of the Research Ethics Board Dr. Dan McGrath for details.

 All faculty and graduate student research involving human participants must be reviewed by the Conjoint Faculties Research Ethics Board (CFREB) or the Conjoint Health Research Ethics Board (CHREB).
 Application information can be obtained on the CFREB and CHREB web sites.
 Applications to the CFREB and CHREB are created and submitted online using IRISS.
 There are no paper application forms.